hermangroup/docs/masternodes/setup-cdmn.rst

    https://<yourdomainname>/ipfs/QmS4ustL54uo8FzR9455qaxZwuMiUhyvMcX9Ba8nUH4uVv/readme

 If you see the IPFS help message, you have successful setup your IPFS Nginx proxy.
 You can now proceed to installing your Historia masternode.

+Continue with the next step to construct the ProTx transaction required to enable your masternode.

 .. _register-masternode: